henry232323/CitizenId-passport-auth/README.md

 ## Profile Structure

-The user profile returned by CitizenID contains the following fields:
+The user profile returned by Citizen iD contains the following fields:

 ```javascript
 {